Welcome to Tennessee Casinos

 FanDuel

 Right behind DraftKings is FanDuel, another landmark sportsbook operator that also offers an excellent opening bonus.
-New users receive a risk-free bet of up to $1,000 upon creating a new account.
+New users receive a first bet offer of up to $1,000 upon creating a new account.
 While market depth and variety aren’t quite as varied, there’s still plenty to like here, including fantastic markets and odds for professional and collegiate US sports.
 Additional international sports betting opportunities are also available.

 FanDuel’s mobile app is one of the best, featuring a smooth and slick user interface with a font and style specifically developed to accommodate the small screens inherent with mobile devices.
 Most players find FanDuel’s offerings exceptional.
 Between DraftKings and FanDuel, players will have more than enough sports betting action to keep themselves busy.